mp3000mp/github-dw/deployment/README.md

 Prod deployment include:
 - Deployment of code source
 - A mariadb server
+- Start of dw service

 You can easily deploy the application:
 - Step 1: Create your inventory file in deployment/ansible/inventory/hosts
 - Step 2: Create deployment/ansible/vars.yml file based on deployment/ansible/vars.example.yml
-- Step 4: Go to deployment/ansible and run the following command
+- Step 3: Go to deployment/ansible and run the following command

 ```
 ansible-playbook -i inventory/hosts site.yml